hiteshchoudhary/video-streaming/readme.md

 ## Watch video

-Watch video at `chai aur code` youtube channel.
+Watch video at `Pratham Shah` youtube channel.

 ## Help and community

-If you have any questions or need help, please ask in the [Discord community](https://chaicode.com).
+If you have any questions or need help, please ask in the [Discord community].
+Thank you for joining my youtube channel and i hope you all liked it.